 Structured settlements are used in all kinds of lawsuits, not just those involving serious injuries.
 Most people who want to transfer part of their structured settlement don’t depend on those payments for all of their monthly income.

 Even people who do not have other sources of income, other than their structured settlements, may desire and/or need to sell a part of their future payment rights.
 For example, an individual who is unable to work (either permanently or temporarily) due to injuries he/she sustained in an accident might be receiving monthly structured settlement payment of $6,000.
 The Secondary Market provides the individual the flexibility to transfer $750 per month for 60 months, so that he/she could make accommodations to his/her home.

 Q: What laws govern the secondary market?

-In 2001 NASP and other industry leaders wrote a Model State Structured Settlement Protection Act.
-Today, 47 states have passed settlement transfer laws requiring disclosures and court approval of structured settlement transfers.
-In 2002, a federal law extended the tax-free nature of future payments to lump-sum payouts made in a sale in the secondary market.
-These state and federal laws provide a firm regulatory foundation to the secondary market.
+In 2001 NASP and other industry leaders worked on the first a Model State Structured Settlement Protection Act.
+That model act has been retired and revised, and reenacted, twice since 2001.
+Each time NASP was intimately involved in that process.
+Today, 49 states have passed settlement transfer laws requiring disclosures and court approval of structured settlement transfers.
+Most of those track the NCOIL Model exactly or very closely.
+All state statutes require court approval of transfers and a few of the 49 states deviating from the NCOIL.
+In 2002, a federal law extended the tax-free nature of future payments to lump-sum payouts made in a sale in the Secondary Market.
+These state and federal laws provide a firm regulatory foundation for the home Secondary Market.
 Find out what the law is in your state.

 Q: Why can’t I just use my structured settlements as collateral for a bank loan?